cloudcdh/ubmacbot/README.md

 ### Some Information
+## Ubuntu
 1. The MirrorBot script directory will be `/home/runner/botSource`
 2. The workflow will be triggered only on workflow_dispatch.
 3. When the bot starts, it will run for exactly 340 minutes, then automatically trigger another dispatch.
-### 4. The workflow will cleanup the workspace in background, so you will have to wait for ### 6 to 12 minutes on bot start to get full space.#
+4. The workflow will cleanup the workspace in background, so you will have to wait for ### 6 to 12 minutes on bot start to get full space.#
 5. So you will get an infinite loop of run with maximum 2-3 minutes of bot downtime.
+## MacOS
+1. The MirrorBot script directory will be /home/runner/botSource
+2. The workflow will be triggered only on workflow_dispatch.
+3. This workflow will run in macos-10.15 runner hosted in GitHub's own VM, and it is a shared VM platform.
+So, processes sometimes may freeze as it shares only 3 single-threaded    vCPU Cores which is pretty bad for multi-tasking.
+That's why I suggest you keep MAX_CONCURRENT_DOWNLOADS down to 2 or 3 in aria.sh inside scripts.
+4. The workflow will cleanup the workspace which takes 25-30 minutes, according to server pressure.
+After that, when the bot starts, it will run for exactly 320 minutes.
+To save    this huge downtime, a second job is used which will automatically trigger another dispatch after 320 minutes from starting point.
+5. So you will get an infinite loop of run with maximum 5-10 minutes of bot downtime.

 ## Disclaimer